 We took a quick detour to a toilet block in the park where we had a very inquisitive little bird join us momentarily.
 Perched on top of the windscreen of the Jeep, it appeared to be examining the vehicle for any food it could pinch from us.
 He flew away as we started our journey back to Sawai Madhopur.
 On the ride home, we saw a blue bull, which is similar to a huge antelope and some other type of deer that I couldn’t identify at first glance.

 All in all, I couldn’t have hoped for a better safari considering 24hours prior I hadn’t been able to go ahead with it.
 Ranthambore National Park truly is a gem of Northern India and although the tigers steal the show, there’s so much more to enjoy in the park so don’t worry if you don’t spot a tiger.

-The safaris are conducted in such a way as to not to completely intrude on the tigers’ habitat.
+The safaris are conducted in such a way as to not intrude too much on the tigers’ habitat.
 A safe, respectful distance is kept between you and the tigers at all times and you are not permitted to bring any food or drink into the park.
 My Ranthambore National Park safari was the highlight of my full trip to India and it’s only got me itching to do more safaris in the future.

 About the Author

 Rhianne is an adventure-loving travel story-teller from Scotland.
 She has a passion for road trips, The Great Outdoors and her camera for always capturing the moment.
 You can find her blog at WanderfullyLiving.com